Associate Professor, History

 There are three historical themes that Prof. Schoone-Jongen finds fascinating: human migration patterns, the definitions people give themselves and place upon others, and the manner in which events are interpreted both at the moment and after the fact.
 The specific historical contexts upon which he concentrates are immigration to the United States through 1920, the American presidency, and the impact of religion on everyday lives.

-Prof. Schoone-Jongen is continuing to research Dutch immigration to New Jersey since 1850 and has given presentations on the topic to the department colloquium, church groups, and an academic conference.
+Prof. Schoone-Jongen also is continuing to research Dutch immigration to New Jersey since 1850 and has given presentations on the topic to the department colloquium, church groups, and an academic conference.
 (Read one on Passaic County.)
-He recently recorded a two minute television spot on the legacy of Theodore F. Koch, a Dutch American real estate promoter who developed about 1,000,000 acres of land in Minnesota between 1885 and 1910, which will be aired on public television stations in Minnesota.
+He recently recorded a two minute television spot on the legacy of Theodore F. Koch, a Dutch American real estate promoter who developed about 1,000,000 acres of land in Minnesota between 1885 and 1910, which was aired on public television stations in Minnesota.

 Life outside of Calvin College

 "My hobbies are stamp collecting (Central Europe and the British Empire), the Minnesota Twins, and railroads.
 I am designing a new model railroad layout and ride trains as often as possible.
 I enjoy watching old television shows and attending the performances of the Grand Rapids Symphony Orchestra and Grand Rapids Opera Company.
 I attend Calvin Christian Reformed Church and sing in the choir when I can."

 He co-directed the 2012 NEH Summer Institute for Teachers, “American Frontiers in Global Perspective.”
 Find out more.